 For this program, the following supporting documents must be uploaded to the Admissions Application Portal:

-Career Counselors across the nation currently earn a median pay of $53,610 annually.
-According to the U.S. Bureau of Labor Statistics, there will be a 19 percent growth in the career counseling field over the next decade, which translates into 53,400 new jobs available by 2020.
+Career Counselors across the nation currently earn an average pay of $60,160 annually.
+According to the U.S. Bureau of Labor Statistics, there will be a 12.6% growth in the career counseling field through 2026, which translates into 35,700 new jobs.

 The Career Counseling program at Florida State will provide you with training beyond the minimum requirements for most counseling positions, which significantly increases the competitive employment advantage as an FSU graduate.
 The training you will receive in this program could lead you to work with the mental health concerns of clients in addition to their career concerns.